LyubomirT/intense-rp-next/docs/information/model-switching.md

     You can place reasoning tags anywhere in your message.
 They'll be stripped out before the message reaches DeepSeek, so they won't clutter your actual conversation.

 ### 4. Global Configuration (Lowest Priority)
-The **Deepthink** toggle in DeepSeek Settings acts as your fallback default (though it's also the most obvious setting, I won't lie).
+The **DeepThink** toggle in DeepSeek Settings acts as your fallback default (though it's also the most obvious setting, I won't lie).
 When no higher-priority option specifies otherwise, this setting determines whether reasoning mode is used.

-This is great for setting your general preference - if you like the R1 model's writing style, enable it here and it'll be your default unless you specifically override it.
+This is great for setting your general preference - if you like the DeepThink model's writing style, enable it here and it'll be your default unless you specifically override it.

 ## Still Sending Thoughts